4D-JP/dev-semantic-search-v2/README.md

 |Fine-tuned BGE M3 R1|`0.811912`|`0.601433`
 |Fine-tuned BGE M3 R5|`0.785579`|`0.563636`

+> [!NOTE]
-The absolute retrival score is lower than `r1` but we can expect less over-fitting, less representation collapse.
+> The absolute retrival score is lower than `r1` but we can expect less over-fitting, less representation collapse.

 ## Limitations of Training Embedding Models